ashAKT/ration/README.md

 # ration_blockchain
 A simple program to add purchase of the customers in the blockchain.

-This repository contains my code following Udemy's Blockchain A-Z™: Learn How To Build Your First Blockchain, by Kirill Eremenko and Hadelin de Ponteves.
+This repository contains my code inspired from "Udemy's Blockchain A-Z™: Learn How To Build Your First Blockchain, by Kirill Eremenko and Hadelin de Ponteves".

 ## OPERATIONS :